Updated: Mar 6

 Think about it.
 Can you come up with even one example of giving that doesn’t include one of your resources?
 Every time you give it involves your time.
 If you say “yes” to one thing it is an automatic “no” to something else.

-When you give it also involves your energy; to be a good listener, to offer empathy or to problem solve all come under what is now called “emotional labor.”
-You are working.
-It may be a labor of love, but you are still working.
-Are you honoring yourself for the time and effort and labor you are offering to another?
+Giving takes energy; to be a good listener, to offer empathy, to problem solve and do favors all take time, effort and energy.
+It may be a labor of love, but it is still labor.
+Are you honoring yourself for the time and effort you are offering to another?
 Again, probably not.
 You minimize the value of what you do as it continues to eat up your resources.

 I am barely scratching the surface here in describing your resources.
 Are you good at calming others down?
 That’s a resource.
 Are you a technology wiz?
 That’s a resource.
 Are you a health fanatic that everyone comes to for advice?
 That’s a resource.